canonical/ubuntu-core-docs/docs/reference/assertions/snap-declaration.md

 (reference-assertions-snap-declaration)=
 # snap-declaration

-The _snap-declaration_ [assertion](/reference/assertions/index) defines several important properties of a snap, including its snap-id, the official name, the publisher.
+The _snap-declaration_ {ref}`assertion <ref-index_assertions>` defines several important properties of a snap, including its snap-id, the official name, the publisher.
 However, it's mainly used to control what plugs or slots a snap is allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs should connect to that plug/slot on this snap.

 This assertion is downloaded with the snap when installing a snap from a store and includes  details on the actions to take when performing the installation.